-Susan Collins expected to announce Kavanaugh decision in 3 p.m.
-ET speech
+Collins says she will vote to confirm Kavanaugh

 Related Content

-- Susan Collins says Kavanaugh told her Roe v.
-Wade is settled law
+- Collins discussed Roe v.
+Wade with Kavanaugh

-- Susan Collins still won't say how she'll vote on Kavanaugh, will talk to him again

-- Why Susan Collins is in a very unfamiliar place on the Kavanaugh vote